-No Executive Committee considered any issues that were outside of the ordinary course of business during Fiscal Year 2015 other than the Executive Committee for Administrative Policy's consideration of the nominations for the appointments referred to above.
+No Executive Committee considered any issues that were outside of the ordinary course of business during Fiscal Year 2016.

 INVESTCORP GROUP REMUNERATION POLICIES AND PRACTICES

 INTRODUCTION

 The Investcorp Group (the 'Group') has a clear and well-defined 'pay for risk-adjusted long-term performance' philosophy that pervades its culture and motivates its employees to target delivery of consistent performance in excess of market benchmarks.
 This philosophy is exhibited in the Group's remuneration programs, and it is reflected in its annual remuneration decisions.